PedestrianDynamics/jupedsim/README.md

 ========

 - Simulate pedestrians movement in a space continuous geometry
-- Forces based models for describing the pedestrians interactions
+- Forces-based models for describing the pedestrians interactions
 - Shortest and quickest path route choice strategies
 - Loading and visualizing trajectories and geometries
 - Easy to use visualization interface